Load Balancers in System Design

 Types of load balancers

 There are two main types of load balancers: software load balancers and hardware load balancers.
-The main difference between them is the level of customization and scalability that they offer.
+The main difference between them is the level of customization and scalability they offer.

 Pros and cons of software load balancers